notofonts/noto-docs/src/website/use.md

 Noto has several monospace fonts:

-- Noto Sans Mono, a monospace font for languages written in Latin, Cyrillic and Greek scripts, in multiple weights
+- Noto Sans Mono, a monospace font for languages written in Latin, Cyrillic and Greek scripts, in multiple weights.

-- Noto Sans Mono CJK HK, a monospace font for the Traditional Chinese language variant used in Hong Kong, in two weights
+- Noto Sans Mono CJK HK, a monospace font for the Traditional Chinese language variant used in Hong Kong, in two weights.

-- Noto Sans Mono CJK JP, a monospace font for the Japanese language, in two weights
+- Noto Sans Mono CJK JP, a monospace font for the Japanese language, in two weights.

-- Noto Sans Mono CJK KR, a monospace font for the Korean language, in two weights
+- Noto Sans Mono CJK KR, a monospace font for the Korean language, in two weights.

-- Noto Sans Mono CJK SC, a monospace font for the Simplified Chinese language variant used in the People’s Republic of China, in two weights
+- Noto Sans Mono CJK SC, a monospace font for the Simplified Chinese language variant used in the People’s Republic of China, in two weights.

-- Noto Sans Mono CJK TC, a monospace font for the Traditional Chinese language variant used in Taiwan, in two weights
+- Noto Sans Mono CJK TC, a monospace font for the Traditional Chinese language variant used in Taiwan, in two weights.

 For most use cases such as programming code, use Noto Sans Mono.